ObiOne84/project-5-e-commerce/README.md

 - Management of product options, such as adding, updating, or removing categories and subcategories.
 - Ability to delete user accounts, providing the necessary control for managing user data and accounts.
 - Management of user profiles and orders, including the ability to view, modify, or delete user profile or order as needed.

+## SEO and Marketing

+Please see  [SEO and Marketing](SEO_MARKETING.md) for an extensive overview of the marketing research for this project.

 ## Design